• Skip to main content

 Bags Making Clothes Modern Quilting Spotlightby Create Whimsy

 Kimberly Bennefield brings a designer’s curiosity to every stitch, shaping garments, quilts, and even custom sneakers with the same thoughtful approach.
 Her background in UX fuels the way she solves construction puzzles.
-Across mediums, she follows the spark, letting fabric, form, and function guide what each piece becomes.
+Across mediums, she follows the spark, letting fabric, form, and function guide the evolution of each piece.

 Kimberly Bennefield profile picture